JFD-Mtl/Waveshare-7.9in-Voron-Mount/README.md

 # Waveshare-7.9in-widescreen-mount-for-Voron
-Mount for Voron 7.9in widescreen on Voron Trident and 2.4
+Mount for waveShate 7.9in widescreen on Voron Trident and 2.4